vedantath/mastery-version-e/README.md

 Unfortunately, this program may be wrong!

 # Instructions:
+1. create a file ~/.config/gdb/gdbinit
+2. Add the line 'set history save on' to this file
-1. ssh into your favorite UTCS lab machine
+3. ssh into your favorite UTCS lab machine
-2. git clone this repository
+4. git clone this repository
-3. read then use the Makefile
+5. read then use the Makefile
-4. debug the test cases using GDB
+6. debug the test cases using GDB
-5. Ensure your output matches the reference exactly.
+7. Ensure your output matches the reference exactly.
-6. commit and push your changes
+8. commit and push your changes
-7. use git log and show proctor
+9. use git log and show proctor

 To run an individual testcase use
 `mini_ci <file>`.
 Use `mini_ci_reference <file>` for the reference output.